rhysd/git-messenger.vim/README.md

 ```

 It opens a popup window with the last commit message which modified the line at cursor.
 The popup
+window shows a commit hash, commit author, committer (if it's different from author), summary and
-window will be automatically closed when you move the cursor so you don't need to close it manually.
+body.
+The popup window will be automatically closed when you move the cursor so you don't need to
+close it manually.

+Running command again after the popup window shows up moves the cursor into the window.
+This
+behavior is useful when the commit message is too long and window cannot show the whole content.
+By moving the cursor into the popup window, you can see the rest of contents by scrolling it.

 ```
 :GitMessengerClose